polterguy/phosphorusfive/plugins/p5.strings/README.md

     return:an intelligent
 ```

-However, there can be only one destination value.
+However, there can be only one "destination" value.
 Above you see how you can combine Active Event sources with expression destinations.
 Vice
 versa is of course also possible.

+Notice the "destination" is not really the destination, since this is defined as the value of the *[replace]* node itself - But rather the "what to
+substitute your matches with".
+Think of it as the "destination for what to replace with" to get the vocabulary correct.